 After being insulted and taken for granted on so many levels, Montrealers may have been wishing the Expos and Major League Baseball good riddance by 2004, but one could hardly blame them.

-They had seen greed destroy their most promising season, followed by ownership that was willing to sell off the team’s biggest stars, take away the joy of watching games on television or listening on the radio, and refuse to even try to negotiate with a city on new ballpark financing, which might have been possible had Loria been willing.
+They had seen greed destroy their most promising season, ownership that was willing to sell off the team’s biggest stars and not allow fans to watch games on television or listen on the radio, and refuse to even try to negotiate with a city on new ballpark financing, which might have been possible had Loria been willing.

 The blame for the Expos’ departure belongs not on Montreal fans as a group or Montreal as a sports market.
-A combination of factors that would have destroyed fan support in any city conspired to victimize a city that, until August of 1994, had been building a strong baseball tradition.
+A combination of factors that would have destroyed fan support anywhere conspired to victimize a city that, until August of 1994, had been building a strong baseball tradition.

 Perhaps baseball will have an opportunity to return to the great city of Montreal; I hope so.
 As I hope I’ve illustrated here, to say the market won’t support baseball isn’t true.